American bittersweet

 Frequently Asked Questions

-You can plant American bittersweet in well-drained soil with plenty of sunlight.
-Ensure you plant both a male and a female vine nearby; otherwise, the female plant will not produce the iconic red and orange berries.
+You can plant American bittersweet in well-drained soil with a sturdy trellis or fence for support.
+Ensure you plant at least one male and one female plant within 50 feet of each other to ensure the female produces the iconic red and orange berries.

-Look at the berry clusters: American bittersweet only produces fruit at the tips of its branches (terminal), while the invasive Oriental bittersweet produces fruit all along the stem where the leaves meet the branch (axillary).
+The easiest way to tell them apart is by looking at where the fruit grows: American bittersweet only produces fruit in clusters at the tips of the branches (terminal), while the invasive Oriental bittersweet produces fruit all along the stem where the leaves meet the branch (axillary).

 Record American bittersweet at your habitat